 RUSESL stands for "Reducing Upper Secondary ESL with Practice Enterprise".

-The main goal of our project is to prevent ESL in the later years of secondary school, a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
-Our project aims to continue on the successes of our previous project to tackle ESL at the earliest stages of secondary school by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL to the target group of upper secondary students using the approaches of the Practice Enterprise (PE) methodology.
+The main goal of our project has been to prevent ESL in the later years of secondary school, a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
+Our project has continued on the successes of our previous project to tackle ESL at the earliest stages of secondary school by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL to the target group of upper secondary students using the approaches of the Practice Enterprise (PE) methodology.

 Early school leaving (ESL) is a multi-faceted and complex problem caused by a cumulative process of disengagement.
 It is a result of personal, social, economic, education or family-related reasons.
 Schools play an important role in addressing ESL but they cannot and should not work in isolation.
 Reducing ESL can help towards the integration of young people into the labour market, and contribute to breaking the cycle of deprivation that leads to the social exclusion of too many young people.

 This IO provides an analysis of the current situation and opportunities the different school systems offer to young students to avoid early school leaving.

 The comparative report defines indications for developing a common intervention methodology to implement the PE approach in partner countries.

 The guide describes the PE methodology and approach to learning for secondary school students and is the key project output.

 Teachers training facilitate the teachers' work regarding the simulation activity and develop the necessary competencies for planning and running PEs.